quixio/quix-streams/docs/connectors/sinks/influxdb3-sink.md

 ### What data can be sent to InfluxDB

-`InfluxDB3Sink` can accept only dictionary values.
+`InfluxDB3Sink` can accept only dictionaries values.

 If the record values are not dicts, you need to convert them to dicts using `StreamingDataFrame.apply()` before sinking.